The Archetype Crucible

 for everyone.

-At first, the pickings had been good, Rettig could maintain her force’s pressure
+At first, the pickings had been good, Rettig could maintain his force’s pressure

 through simple combat accumulation, but as the bandits fought against not only